fbergabo/demo1/README.md

 # Physics 2200 - github demo

-Area of a triangle using tructures
+Area of a triangle using structures